rockmediainc/openebs/designs/local-pv/lvm/snapshot-restore.md

     - Validate LVM vg and capacity of CreateVolume request.
     - If the source is another volume (PVC/PV), then return not supported error.
     - If data source is snapshot then create volume with datasource as snapshot.
-5. OpenEBS LVM controller creates lvm volume CR with snapshot name, node name, vgpattern,volGroup, capacity, thinProvision values.
+5. OpenEBS LVM controller creates lvm volume CR with snapshot name, node name, vgpattern, volGroup, capacity, thinProvision values.
 6. **lvm-node** on the target node finds the earlier created restore volume lvmvolume CR with snapshot as source.
 7. **lvm-node** issues a volume create request to create a new thin snapshot LV from the source thin snapshot LV
     - Backend (LVM) could internally: